 Methodology: A total of 632 participants (248 vendors and 384 consumers; aged 18 years and above) of selected foods (fried potato chips, bhajia, crisps, chapatti, mandazi, samosa and coffee) were included.
 Study county, villages and respondents were sampled purposively, simple randomly and conveniently, respectively.
 Researcher administered close-ended questionnaire was used to collect data.
 Data was entered and analyzed using SPSS version 20.
 Necessary associations were checked using Pearson’s chi square tests.

-Results: (52.8%) of the vendor respondents sold chapati and the least (0.8%) crisps.
-Among the vendors of potato-based produts, most (63.6%) used mature potato tubers and 58% often fried potato slices to just golden yellow.
-Additionally, most (89.8%) cooked chapatti to a light brown rather than dark colour, which lessens acrylamide formation.
+Results: 52.8% of the vendor respondents sold chapati and the least (0.8%) crisps.
+Among the vendors of potato-based products,63.6% used mature potato tubers and 58% often fried potato slices to just golden yellow.
+Additionally,89.8% cooked chapatti to a light brown rather than dark colour, which lessens acrylamide formation.
 Pearson’s chi square test showed statistically significant association between perception that acrylamide is a human health concern and cooking chapati to a light brown rather than dark brown colour (P= .01).
 It also showed significant association between consuming light coloured rather than dark brown food and some demographic characteristics (gender (P= .01), age (P=.01), marital status (P=.02) and employment status (P= .01)).

 Conclusion: The biggest proportions of the vendors often implemented the varied acrylamide mitigation measures.
 There was a statistically significant relationship between eating the yellow rather than the dark brown potato fried products and some demographic characteristics.
 The results suggest that acrylamide mitigation measures are not a burden to implement.
 Therefore, it is crucial that the vendors and consumers be educated on acrylamide mitigation measures to be able to implement them at all times